cadadr/configuration/systems/kamaji/Setup.markdown

     $ echo ayata.local | sudo tee -a /etc/sane.d/net.conf

+Finally, install the `gTile` Cinnamon spice using the `Extensions` app.

 Now it's time to go back to repo root and follow the instructions in the [Readme there](../../Readme.markdown). **Before this, reboot, and log in on a virtual console, using `Ctrl+Alt+F1--6`**.